Strivin0311/ai-learning/tasks/adv-attacks/black_box.md

 # Black-Box Adversarial Attacks
-*Here's some resources about Black-Box Adversarial Attacks*
+*Here're some resources about Black-Box Adversarial Attacks*

 #### An approximated gradient sign method using differential evolution for black-box adversarial attack [`UNREAD`]